-Kevin Nakashima (George's song) Each piece of wood has a purpose, and whether it finds it or not is up to us.
+Kevin Nakashima: Each piece of wood has a purpose, and whether it finds it or not is up to us.

 Jerry Everett: George was 65 when I started.
-Everybody in the shop had the more than a feeling, it was more of a certainty that, when George passed away, we were done.
-I remember standing at the edge of George's grave, I was standing next to Mira, and she took me by the hand and said, 'can we do this?'
-And I said 'yes we can.'
-And she went ahead, and she did it.
+Everybody in the shop had—more than a feeling—it was more of a certainty that, when George passed away, we were done.
+I remember standing at the edge of George's grave.
+I was standing next to Mira, and she took me by the hand and said, “Can we do this?”
+And I said, “Yes we can.”
+And she went ahead and she did it.

 Jerry Everett: Everything on the property has George's fingerprints all over it.

-Mira Nakashima: He's in the wood that he bought, he's in the buildings that he built, he's in the shop where he worked for so many years.
-Looking in his studio, sometimes I feel like he's still there.
-So I often feel like he's watching over my shoulder, I better do it right!
+Mira Nakashima: He's in the wood that he bought.
+He's in the buildings that he built.
+He's in the shop where he worked for so many years.
+Working in his studio, sometimes I feel like he's still there so I often feel like he's watching over my shoulder.
+I better do it right!